-Sentry uses a role-based privilege model.
-A role is a set of rules for accessing a given Solr collection or Solr config.
-Access to each collection is governed by three privileges: Query, Update, and .
-The wildcard () indicates all privileges.
-In contrast, access to each config is governed by a single privilege , meaning all privileges.
-Specifying as the name of the config or collection grants the specified privilege to all instances of configs or collections, respectively.
-The following sample syntax applies to both native Sentry privileges and file-based privileges, though native Sentry privileges are set through solrctl sentry commands as shown in Using Solr with the Sentry Service on page 116 and file-based privileges are set through policy files as shown in Using Solr with a Policy File on page 117. • A rule for the Query privilege on collection called logs would be formulated as follows:
+In contrast, access to config objects is controlled by a single privilege, \, meaning all privileges.

+You can also use the wildcard (\) to specify all config objects or collections when granting privileges.
+The following example syntax applies to both native Sentry privileges and file-based privileges, though native Sentry privileges are set by using solrctl sentry commands as shown in Using Solr with the Sentry Service on page 136, and file-based privileges are set in policy files as shown in Using Solr with a Policy File on page 137.

-'''
+A rule for the Query privilege on collection named logs is formulated as follows:

 collection=logs->action=Query

-• A rule for the privilege, meaning all privileges, on the config called myConfig would be formulated as follows:
+A rule for the \ privilege, meaning all privileges, on the config named myConfig is formulated as follows:

-config=myConfig->action=
+config=myConfig->action=\

-No action implies and is the only valid action.
-Because config objects only support , the following config

-privilege is invalid:
+No action implies \.
+Because config objects only support the \ action, the following config privilege is invalid:

 config=myConfig->action=Update

-• A rule granting all configs the Query privilege would be formulated as follows:
+A rule granting all collections the Query privilege is formulated as follows:

-config=->action=Query

-• For example, granting all configs the Query privilege would be formulated as follows:

-config=->action=Query
+collection=\->action=Query

 config objects cannot be combined with collection objects in a single privilege.
-For example, the following
+For example, the following combinations are invalid:

-combinations are illegal:

-'''

-config=myConfig->collection=myCollection->action=
+config=myConfig->collection=myCollection->action=\